Dr. Gerhard Bode is an associate professor of historical theology.

 He also edited Tägliche Andachten: Ein Jahr mit Jesu (Concordia Publishing House, 1999), and translated “Why Philipp Melanchthon did not Fear Death” in the Winter 2010 issue of Concordia Journal and “Doctrinal Development of the Reformation Legacy: Hermeneutics and Interpretation of the Sacred Scripture in the Age of Orthodoxy,” by Johann Anselm Steiger, in Hebrew Bible / Old Testament: The History of Its Interpretation (Göttingen: Vandenhoeck & Rupprecht, 2008).

-- Assistant Professor of Historical Theology
+- Associate Professor of Historical Theology

 - B.A., University of Minnesota, St. Paul, Minn.

 - Ph.D., S.T.M and M.Div., Concordia Seminary, St. Louis, Mo.

 801 Seminary Place

 St. Louis, MO 63105